alichtman/shallow-backup/README.md

 ### Installation
 ---

+> **Warning**
-**Be careful running this with elevated privileges.
-Code execution can be achieved with write permissions on the config file.**
+> Be careful running this with elevated privileges.
+Code execution can be achieved with write permissions on the config file.

 #### Method 1: [`pip3`](https://pypi.org/project/shallow-backup/)